Home Insulation, How Much do I need & Where?

 The cold hard facts about heat loss:

-• Yes, a bit more heat is lost through the ceiling than the walls, but not nearly as much as much as you might think.
+- Yes, a bit more heat is lost through the ceiling than the walls, but not nearly as much as much as you might think.
 The rate of heat loss from any surface of your home depends on the difference in temperature, and it just isn't that different at the ceiling compared to the walls.
-And on a related topic, another debunked urban legend that stuck in my head most my life is that 90% of body heat is lost through your head.
-It just ain't so, for your head or your roof.

-• You won't gain heat from an un-insulated basement floor in winter.
-Heat moves from warm to cold seeking equilibrium, and the ground in Canada is roughly 4-7° Celsius when you go down 5 or more feet.
-So unless you keep your basement colder than say 7° C, you will lose heat to the ground, not gain it.
-And if it IS that cold down there, you should probably insulate the floor above, or it will rob heat from upstairs to keep feeding into the ground, not to mention give you chilly feet in the process.
+- You won't gain heat from an un-insulated basement floor in winter.
+Heat moves from warm to cold seeking equilibrium, and the ground in Canada and the northern US states is roughly 39-50°Fahrenheit, or 4-10° Celsius, when you go down 5 or more feet.
+So unless you keep your basement colder than about 50°F, you will lose heat to the ground, not gain it.

-• If you have in-floor radiant heat in the basement and only 2 inches of insulation (which is pretty standard), you'll be losing most of your heat down there and not the attic as you might suspect.
+- If you have in-floor radiant heat in the basement and only 2 inches of insulation under your slab (which is pretty standard), you'll be losing most of your heat down there, and not our through you attic as you might suspect.
 That is a perfect example of misplaced resources and unbalanced insulation if you have a fluffy R60 blanket in the ceiling but a poorly insulated slab floor.

 There is a tendency to beef up the insulation of a building envelope somewhat randomly, and in an unbalanced way.
 While it is true that the more insulation you put in any area will slow heat loss in that spot, the question remains, could that insulation be of better use elsewhere?
 That answer is often yes.